jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-17-tetrisinator.md

 ## Part 1

-> Simulate {{<wikipedia "Tetris">}} on a 7 wide board with a given (infinitely repeated) series of left and right inputs to be applied on each frame before dropping the block and a given (infinitely repeated) set of blocks.
+> Simulate [[wiki:Tetris]]() on a 7 wide board with a given (infinitely repeated) series of left and right inputs to be applied on each frame before dropping the block and a given (infinitely repeated) set of blocks.
 Once 2022 blocks have been dropped, what is the total height of the placed blocks?

 <!--more-->